AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice/rpp06_avoid_function_side-effects.rst

 There are useful idioms based on functions with side effects.
 Indeed, a random number generator expressed as a function must use side effects to update the seed value.
 So-called "memo" functions are another example, in which the function tracks the number of times it is called.
 Therefore, exceptions to this rule are anticipated but should only be allowed on a per-instance basis after careful analysis.

-"""""""
-Notes
-"""""""

-Violations are detected by SPARK as part of a rule disallowing side effects on expression evaluation.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""